henrik392/ml-project-group/reports/technical_understanding.md

 3. **Mixup** blends two batches → expects consistent shapes
 4. **TAL** tries to assign targets → tensor dimension mismatch

-**Why it fails:** The augmentation pipeline in Ultralytics doesn't properly track tensor shapes when all three augmentations apply in sequence.
-The TAL assigner receives mismatched ground truth and prediction tensor shapes.
+**Hypothesis for failure mechanism**: The augmentation pipeline in Ultralytics may not properly track tensor shapes when all three augmentations apply in sequence.
+The TAL assigner appears to receive mismatched ground truth and prediction tensor shapes, causing the runtime error.

-**MPS-specific aspect:** MPS backend uses different tensor layouts than CUDA, making shape mismatches more likely to surface.
+**MPS-specific aspect (hypothesis)**: MPS backend may use different tensor layouts or shape handling than CUDA, potentially making shape mismatches more likely to surface.
+This would need to be verified by testing the same three-way augmentation combination on CUDA hardware.

 ---